 Welcome to Milan!
 Now, where should we grab an aperitivo?
-Because if you are in Milan even for just one day, the one experience you can’t miss is a little aperitivo.
+If you are in Milan even for just one day, you can’t miss the aperitivo experience.

-The Aperol Spritz is a classic aperitivo drink, but you can also opt for a glass of wine or a non-alcoholic beverage.
-Photo credit: Alev Takil
+The Aperol Spritz is a classic aperitivo drink in Milan.
+You can also opt for a glass of wine or a non-alcoholic beverage.

 What is aperitivo?

-If you haven’t yet experienced this bite of Italian culture, be ready to fall in love.
-Aperitivo is an Italian tradition of drinks, snacks and of course friends.
-It is a moment of the day, between about 5 PM and 8 PM where amici gather together to wind down from the day and share a few laughs over a drink and a bite to eat.
+If you haven’t yet experienced this bite of Italian culture, get ready to fall in love.
+Aperitivo is an Italian tradition of drinks, snacks, and friends.
+It is a moment of the day, between about 5 PM and 8 PM, when amici gather together, wind down, and share laughs over a drink and a bite to eat.

-Now aperitivo comes in all shapes in sizes, it could be just a few snacks served with a beer, or it could be a buffet apericena served with a classic spritz.
-However it is served, it is a beautiful moment of the day where locals and visitors join in a timeless tradition.
+Aperitivo now comes in all shapes and sizes.
+It might be just a few snacks served with a beer.
+On the other hand, you might find a buffet apericena served with a classic spritz.
+However it is served, locals and visitors alike join in this timeless tradition.
+Whether you want just a drink or a full aperitivo buffet, Milan delivers for everyone.

 Milan aperitivo: Not all the same!

-While we often say Milan is famous for it’s aperitivo, it might be better said that it is famous for its apericena.
+While we often say Milan is famous for its aperitivo, we might better say it is famous for its apericena.

 What’s the difference?
-Well, apericena is defined as a more fulfilling aperitivo, one that often serves a full buffet of snacks, where guests can enjoy a full meal with their drink.
-Instead, Aperitivo could be either just a few little bar snacks – like chips and olives, or just a set plate of local bites – like a tagliere, or charcuterie board.
+Apericena is a more fulfilling aperitivo.
+Usually, it offers a full buffet of snacks, so guests can enjoy a meal with their drink.
+Instead, traditional aperitivo could be just a few bar snacks, like chips and olives, or a set plate of local bites, like a tagliere or charcuterie board.

-We’ve narrowed down our favorite spots in Milan for an aperitivo based on food and drink offerings as well as their vibe.
+We’ve narrowed down our favorite spots in Milan for an aperitivo.
+We based our list on food and drink offerings as well as the vibe.
 Keep reading to explore our favorite Milan aperitivos!

 Our favorite spots in Milan for aperitivo

-There are hundreds and hundreds of bars in Milan, each one with its own personality.
-Narrowing down a list of our absolute favorites was no easy task, but if you only have a quick trip to Milan, these are the spots we’d say you should definitely try!
+You will find hundreds of bars in Milan, each with its own personality.
+Narrowing down a list of our absolute favorites was no easy task.
+However, if you only have a short trip to Milan, these are the spots for an authentic Milan aperitivo you should definitely try!

 Un Posto A Milano

-Un Posto a Milano brings a little bit of the countryside to the urban center.
-It is a transformed old cascina – a farmhouse.
-It now offers open space to host events, a restaurant, and a bar, plus a hostel!
-While the spot itself is cool to have a look around, we also love their philosophy.
-They focus on organic and local ingredients, plus offer a selection of natural wines.
+Un Posto a Milano brings some countryside charm to the urban center.
+It is a transformed old cascina—a farmhouse.
+Now it hosts events, a restaurant, a bar, and even a hostel.
+While the spot itself deserves a look, we also love their philosophy.
+They focus on organic and local ingredients, and offer a selection of natural wines.

-Every day they have a selection of offerings available for aperitivo snacks, made with seasonal and local ingredients.
-You can choose from a selection of sweet and savory bites and pair them with a fresh juice, cocktail, wine, or beer.
+Every day, they present a selection of aperitivo snacks, made with seasonal and local ingredients.
+You can choose from sweet and savory bites and pair them with a fresh juice, cocktail, wine, or beer.

 Here you will pay a bit extra for your aperitivo, rather than have it included in the price.
-However, their food is well worth the extra cost, and the full experience of a kilometer 0 aperitivo is unlike any other.
+However, their food is well worth the extra cost, and the full experience of a kilometer 0 aperitivo is truly unique.

 Un Posto a Milano’s sprawling interior marries rustic with modern.
 Photo Credit: Un Posto a Milano